CommonGarden/Grow-IoT/README.md

 `npm install Grow.js`

 # Usage
+Grow.js is an extension of Thing.js, which is an exstension of the node event emitter class.
 See [Thing.js](https://github.com/CommonGarden/Thing.js) for more information about the Thing api which Grow.js inherits and for connecting to to Grow-IoT.
+You can also use Grow.js by itself with out connecting to a Grow-IoT instance.

 This readme, covers Grow.js specific features like setting up event listeners for monitoring evnvironment data, scheduling, and parsing 'Growfiles.'

 ## Grow Files
 There are three main components to a Grow file: